PrashDev425/structure-lab-12/employee-crud.md

 // ====================== Implementations ======================

 // Utility Functions

 void readString(char *str, int size)
 {
-    // Reads a line of input from the standard input (keyboard) into 'str'
-    // 'size' specifies the maximum number of characters to read, including the null terminator fgets(str, size, stdin);
+    fgets(str, size, stdin);

-    // fgets keeps the newline character '\n' if the user presses Enter,
-    // so we remove it by replacing it with the null terminator '\0'

-    // strcspn(str, "\n") returns the index of the first occurrence of '\n' in str
-    // If '\n' is found, replace it with '\0' to terminate the string properly str[strcspn(str, "\n")] = '\0';
+    str[strcspn(str, "\n")] = '\0';
 }